I’m sure you’ve heard that dental implants are shockingly expensive. If you’re like most people, the cost made your jaw drop.

 Nowadays, many people opt for implant-supported dentures (also known as full mouth dental implants).

 A full set of implant-supported dentures costs between $7,000 and $90,000, with an average cost of $34,000.
 Installing a single plate (top or bottom) of these dentures usually costs between $3,500 and $30,000.

-Unlike traditional dentures, denture implants such as All on Four are stable and stay in place without the need for adhesives.
+Unlike traditional dentures, full mouth dental implants are stable and stay in place without the need for adhesives.
 They are a great option for those who are missing several teeth in a row.
 However, you may need to have many teeth removed before all of the necessary implants can be added.
 This can significantly raise the associated costs of the procedure.